Krutsch/html-bundle/README.md

 $ npm run build
 ```

-## CLI and Usage
+## CLI

-In order to enable TypeScript diagnose information for HTML, use the comment @ts-check in script module.

-`--live`: sets a watcher on the src directory in order to trigger builds on the fly.<br>
-`--router-compat`: import paths will always start from the root.
-This is useful for SPA router<br>
 `--critical`: uses [critical](https://www.npmjs.com/package/critical) to extract and inline critical-path CSS to HTML. <em>This will not work with '--live'.</em>

 ## Concept

 The bundler always globs all HTML, CSS and TS/JS files from the src/ directory and minifies them to the build/ directory.
 CSSO is being used for minifying CSS files and inline styles, html-minifier for HTML and esbuild for inline and referenced TS/JS.
 Additionally, TS/JS files and inline scripts will be bundled as esm by esbuild.
-However, packages in inline script elements will be created in 'build/globals' to re-import them with ease.
-This works for dynamic import too!

 ## Example